 How I got started

-After that first house party though I had the buzz and practiced and practiced playing out more and more until I became a weekly resident at Dojo’s nightclub where I was part of the team responsible for their longest running and most successful Hip Hop, Funk and Soul night this included residences with Jazzie B from Soul II Soul, Snowboy and Jodie Wisternoff who all remain some of my DJing heroes.
-I also got to DJ with some of the guys I used to listen to at school including Daddy Gee from Massive Attack.
+At the Dojo’s nightclub, Marcus was part of the team responsible for the club’s longest running and most successful Hip Hop, Funk, R&B and Soul night, which included residences with Jazzie B (Soul II Soul), Snowboy and Jody Wisternoff (Way Out West), who all remain some of Marcus’ DJ heroes.
+He also got to play sets with some of the DJs he used to listen to at school, including Daddy Gee from Massive Attack.

 Music and playlists